-As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud, misappropriation of assets and bribery and corruption, particularly in light of the material weaknesses in internal control.
-We evaluated the fraud risk factors to consider whether those factors indicated a risk of material misstatement due to fraud.
+As part of our process of identifying fraud risks, we evaluated the fraud risk factors with respect to financial reporting fraud, misappropriation of assets and bribery and corruption.
+We evaluated whether these factors indicate that a risk of material misstatement due to fraud is present.